Nonlocality in Continuous-Variable Quantum Networks: Framework

-In this section, we establish the mathematical framework necessary to study bilocal correlations in CV quantum networks using pseudospin measurements.
 As explained in the previous section, the use of pseudospin operators allows for an effective connection between the infinite-dimensional Hilbert space of CV systems and the well-known two-dimensional formalism of spin-1/2 systems.
-This analogy facilitates the construction of Bell-type measurements and bilocal expressions suited for CV states.
-We begin by defining parity-based Bell like states and outlining partial Bell measurements, followed by the formulation of bilocal correlations and the maximization strategy.
+This analogy facilitates the construction of Bell-type measurements and network local inequalities suited for CV states.
+We begin by defining parity-based Bell like states and outlining partial Bell measurements, followed by the maximization strategy of the network locality inequalities for linear chain and star networks.